orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 - `string-join($name, ', ')`: join all values with commas
 - `count($name)`: return the number of values

-*NOTE: This works when the expression is outside repeat iterations.
+*NOTE: This works when the expression is outside repeat repetitions.
 For expressions within the same repeat, `$name` returns the closest control.*

 See also [Model bind variables](/xforms/model-bind-variables.md) and this [StackOverflow question](http://stackoverflow.com/questions/27820641/access-to-iterated-controls-in-repeated-sections-in-orbeon/27830585?noredirect=1#comment44118606_27830585).